saimaharana4/sentiment-analysis-webapp/README.md

 │   └── test.csv                # Testing dataset
 │
-├── models/                     # Directory for saved model files │   ├──sentiment_model.pkl      # Serialized model to be used by the app │   |──tfidf_vectorizer.pkl     # Tfidf_vectorizer model to be used by the app │
+├── models/                     # Directory for saved model files │   ├── sentiment_model.pkl     # Serialized model to be used by the app │   └── tfidf_vectorizer.pkl    # Tfidf_vectorizer model to be used by the app
+│
 ├── notebooks/                  # Jupyter notebooks for exploration and presentations │   └── model_development.ipynb # Notebook for model training and evaluation